minorua/Qgis2threejs/docs/source/Tutorial.rst

 Drag & drop the downloaded zip file to QGIS window
 (or load the file using ``Add Raster Layer`` dialog).
-You don't need to unzip it.
+You don't have to unzip it.

 CRS setting